An Interdisciplinary Degree Program

 These new concepts are disruptive and difficult to implement with legacy manufacturing techniques.
 Companies must adapt to these new practices to remain competitive and expand their markets.

 We have designed the Advanced Manufacturing program with the working professional in mind.
 Core courses are offered either early in the morning or late in the afternoon, and run consecutively when possible to minimize workday disruption.
-Online course offerings are in development and will go live in the fall semester of 2019.
+Several courses are offered online and more are in development.

 Details of the program can be found on this site along with a contact link for questions.
 We look forward to having you in our program!